Skip to content

 App icon:

-• [ ] Icon definition added to scripts/generate-icons.mjs (subject, material, gradient, lighting)
+• [ ] Definition added to scripts/generate-icons.mjs

-• [ ] PNG (1024x1024) and WebP (512x512) exist in web/public/icons/
+• [ ] PNG (1024×1024) and WebP (512×512) committed in web/public/icons/

 Going live:

-• [ ] Verified on https://api.toolrouter.com/v1/tools/<tool-name>
+• [ ] Verified at https://api.toolrouter.com/v1/tools/<tool-name> and https://toolrouter.com/tools/<tool-name>

 bash

-# Approve a single tool
+# Approve a single tool (uses production Convex creds from Railway)

 CONVEX_URL="https://jovial-pika-231.eu-west-1.convex.cloud" \